One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

-Of all the things I wanted to do in Tromso in winter, visiting the ice and snow hotel in Tromsø — the Tromso Ice Domes — was high up on my list.
+Of all the things I wanted to do in Tromso in winter, visiting the Tromso Ice Domes was high up on my list.

-I mean, a hotel that’s entirely constructed of ice and snow, rebuilt each year in the middle of a frozen-over valley above the Arctic Circle?
+I mean, a real-life igloo structure entirely constructed of ice and snow, rebuilt each year in the middle of a frosty valley above the Arctic Circle… what’s not to love?

 People inside the Ice Domes hotel, posing in the mystical ice carvings where a throne has been carved out of pure ice.